blarsen/node-alpine/README.md

 `alpine` is a parser for Apache mod_log log files.
 It supports the three most common log formats (the Common Log Format, CLF, Common Log Format with vhosts and Combined log format) and also allows you to specify custom log formats by passing it the LogFormat string used to generate the log file you want parsed.

+## Predefined log formats

+Alpine has these three predefined log formats:

+- Alpine.LOGFORMATS.COMBINED
+- Alpine.LOGFORMATS.CLF
+- Alpine.LOGFORMATS.CLF_VHOST

+that can be passed as arguments to the constructor or configured with the .setLogFormat() method.

+The default log format is Alpine.LOGFORMATS.COMBINED.

 ## Examples

 ### Parse from string using custom log format